 Investigation into the concepts, laws, issues, and procedures that relate to the formal and informal assessment of students with disabilities.
-Covers education achievement tests and standardized diagnostic tests for students with disabilities as well as intelligence and adaptive behavior measurements.
-Includes school-based practicum.
-Prerequisites: Baccalaureate Degree and formal admission to a state approved post-baccalaureate teacher preparation program and (EDU223AA, or EDU223AB, or EDU223AC, or EDU223AD) and EDU222 and EDU226.
+Covers educational achievement tests and standardized diagnostic tests for students with disabilities as well as intelligence and adaptive behavior measurements.
+Approved school-based practicum required.
+Prerequisites: Baccalaureate Degree and formal admission to a state approved post-bacalaureate teacher preparation program and (EDU223AA, or EDU223AB, or EDU223AC, or EDU223AD) and EDU222 and EDU226.